Contents

 Example: An invoice is issued for $10,000 with an invoice date Apr.
 15th.
 All $10,000 of the invoice will be recognized immediately with a posting date of Apr.
 15th.

-Additional Information: Recognize on invoicing is not recommended as a Revenue Recognition Rule for usage based charges because revenue is typically recognized in the financial period of the usage record date and invoiced in arrears.
+Additional Information: Recognize on invoicing is not recommended as a Revenue Recognition Rule for usage-based charges because revenue is typically recognized in the financial period of the usage record date and invoiced in arrears.

 Straight-line, Prorated